 Clipboard Operations

-For quick transfers to other vector editing applications (like Adobe Illustrator or Affinity Designer), Vexy Lines may support copying artwork directly to the system clipboard.
+For quick transfers to other vector editing applications (like Adobe Illustrator or Affinity), Vexy Lines supports copying artwork directly to the system clipboard.

 - Select the desired elements or layers in Vexy Lines.